taublast/DrawnUi.Maui.Demo/README.md

 When you want to dynamically change properties in Xaml you might want to use conditional styles.
 They look like regular Maui styles, but with some nuances:
-* When defining style is resources you must set a unique `Class` attibute
+* When defining style is resources you must set a unique `Class` attribute
-* They are selected at runtime upon `Condition` or `State` bindable properties. `State` is like Maui `VisualState`but you can have several of them applied at same time.
+* They are selected at runtime upon `Condition` or `State` bindable properties. `State` is like Maui `VisualState`but you can have several of them applied at the same time.

 Define a style inside `ResourceDictionary`: